Ukraine fights 'foreign mercenaries' in its east, says president

 Kiev has accused Moscow of sending the rebels fighters and weapons across its porous border with Ukraine, a charge Russia denies.
 But some battalions have openly said they were made up of volunteers from various countries, including Russia.

-Ukraine's army has forced the rebels back toward the cities of Donetsk and Luhansk, where the separatists have boosted their defense, and fighting has raged since a Malaysian airliner was downed last week.
+Ukraine's army has forced the rebels back towards the cities of Donetsk and Luhansk, where the separatists have boosted their defences, and fighting has raged since a Malaysian airliner was downed last week.

 Shelling and explosions were heard around rebel-held Donetsk on Saturday, and many shops were shuttered as Ukrainian forces pressed their military campaign against pro-Russian separatists.